gerlichlab/scsHiC_docker/README.md

 # Dockerhub and Version
 This container can be found on [dockerhub](https://hub.docker.com/r/gerlichlab/scshic_docker).
+## Version 1.2
+Changes:
+- Uses currently newest cooltools, bioframe and pairlib
+- Minimum version for all conda packages
 ## Version 1.1
 last version with frozen cooltools, bioframe and pairlib
 ## Version 1.0  (used for publication)